mekkanix/vue-sandbox/README.md

 ### Browser

-This tool works with main modern web browsers.
-You can find below the minimum required version for each browser.
+This tool works with all modern web browsers.
+You can find below the minimum required version for each one.

-**Desktop**

 | Chrome | Firefox | Safari | IE         | Edge | Opera |
 |:------:|:-------:|:------:|:----------:|:----:|:-----:|
 | 18     | 14      | 6.1    | No support | 12   | 15    |

-**Smartphone/Tablet**

-Not usable on mobile devices for the moment.

 ### Components